quiltdata/quilt/docs/Catalog/Embed.md

 ![](../imgs/embed-debug.png)

-It's useful for trying different parameters and inspecting messages passed to/from the embed.
+It's useful for trying different parameters and inspecting messages passed to/from the Embed.

 Its main components are: